python-can-define-radio/sdr-course/classroom_activities/275-RC-Car.md

 _Note: This overlaps significantly with exercise 270.
-We plan to merge the two, but for now, we recommend reading both._
+We plan to merge the two, but for now, we recommend reading both.
+       To work here, you can copy, modify, and use the record and replay .grc files created in exercise 270._
+## Summary
+This project requires the user to have a functional remote-controled (RC) vehicle and its remote controller.
+Optionaly, you may use another remote controlled device and an appropriate remote control sending unit.
+Other devices that may be used include a television and remote controlled light(s), as examples.
+Of course, Both must be tuned to the same communication frequency.

+This involves building two flowgraphs.
+One program to record data from the remote control.
+A second to transmit the data to the vehicle (or other device).
+You can copy and modify the record and replay .grc files created in exercise 270.

+It is necessary to know the frequency of your devices.
+You might find the frequency written on your device, in the documentation for your device, or you may perform a web-search using the name and model number of your device.
+Otherwise, you can look for it using **GNU Radio Companion** or **GQRX Radio software** Finding the frequency is not discussed any further in this exercise/lesson.

 ## Record: